jreidell/packt-java-spring-book/README.md

 ## Chapter 04 - CarDatabase

 This third project is a duplicate of Chapter 03 that has been modified to demonstrate the implementation of a RESTful Web Service with Spring Boot

+## Chapter 05 - CarDatabase

+This fourth project is a duplicate of Chapter 04 that has been modified to demonstrate the implementation of API Authentication with Spring Boot